leslieDLcy/PyUncertainNumber/joss_paper/paper.md

 # Summary

-Scientific computations or simulations play a central role in quantifying the performance, reliability, and safety of complex engineered systems.
-However, these analyses are complicated by the various sources of uncertainties inherent in the computational pipeline.
-To ensure that complex engineered systems can be operated reliably and robustly even during rare and extreme environment conditions, a comprehensive uncertainty analysis is required.
-The analysis should be comprehensive in two senses: (i) all possible sources of uncertainty should be identified and represented using approaite mathematical constructs; (ii) The mixture of various types of uncertainties shuold be rigorously propagated through.
-`pyuncertainnumber` enables such comprehensive analysis, by computing guaranteed bounds on functions of uncertain variables, intrusively and non-intrusively, given only partial empirical knowledge.
+Scientific calculations and simulations are complicated by various uncertainties inherent in the computational pipeline.
+Comprehensive analysis requires uncertainties be represented using mathematical constructs that distinguish variability from lack of knowledge and combine them rigorously in calculations.
+The new Python library `pyuncertainnumber` enables such analysis by computing guaranteed bounds on functions of uncertain variables given only partial empirical knowledge.
+It supports both intrusive methods that are efficient for projection through explicitly defined mathematical models and non-intrusive methods that can be used with black-box models that associate outputs with given inputs but whose internal workings are not known.

 <!-- given only partial knowledge of the input probability distributions and their dependencies. -->